0x1eef/ryo.rb/README.md

 ## About

 Ryo is a Ruby library that implements prototype-based inheritance - with the implementation taking a lot of inspiration from JavaScript.
-Ryo can be used for creating Ruby objects from Hash objects, for implementing configuration objects, for implementing tree-like data structures, and for other use cases where prototype-based inheritance can be useful.

-For the sake of simplicity, the objects Ryo works with are described as Hash objects, and Array objects.
-Technically Ryo is duck-typed.
-When a Hash is mentioned that means *any* object that implements `#each_pair` - while when an Array is mentioned that means *any* object that implements `#each`.
+Ryo can be used for creating Ruby objects from Hash objects, for implementing configuration objects and tree-like data structures, and for other scenarios where prototype-based inheritance can be a good fit.

 ## Examples